LeonelVinasco/GymApp/README.md

 ### Download the project

-Now lets continue with the steps to run the program Fuego de Quasar
+Now lets continue with the steps to run the program Gym App

 1) Clone the repo.
 Type on the terminal: